RahmanAnsari/xkye-lang/README.md

 This project and everyone participating in it will be governed by the [Xky Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to my email.

 ## Legal
-Xkye is copyrighted open-source software that is released under the MIT License.
+Xkye is open-source language specification that is released under the MIT License.
 For details on the license, see the [LICENSE](https://github.com/RahmanAnsari/xkye-lang/blob/main/LICENSE) file.